Erikm92/Homepage_app/README.md

 Application was built for the purpose of learning Django.
 It was hosted using PythonAnywhere

-Originally the application was web scraping data from Wallstreet journal website for personal purpose.
+Originally the application was web scraping data from Wallstreet journal website for personal use.
 Had to remove this due to using a free host with Pythonanywhere. code is still included.

 What the application does?